federicomor/federicomor.github.io/portfolio/en.md

 In this projcet we had to develop a solution through a neural network to solve two challenges:
 1. detecting if a plant is healthy or unhealthy based of pictures of their leaves
-2. developing a tool for time series prediction
+2. developing a tool for time series forecasting

-Personally, I don't really like this approach of neural networks, I prefer more theoretical profound and valid approaches, as the more statistical ones described above, rahter than just letting a network learn and "hope for the best" by tuning its structure and parameters.
+Personally, I don't really enjoyed this approach of neural networks; I prefer more theoretical validated methods, as the more statistical ones employed in the other projects, rather than just letting a network learn and "hope for the best" by tuning its structure and parameters.
 Nonetheless, it has been an interesting project.

 Here, all the work was conducted using Python.